Mr-Smyth/nodejs-with-expressjs/docs/manage-and-render-local-data.md

 +   Goto App.js

-+   *Tell app.js that we are going to use an express conforming templating engine and we want to use it. so we use [app.set()](http://expressjs.com/en/5x/api.html#app.set). - set() can be used for many applications including sharing data accross an application.
++   *Tell app.js that we are going to use an express conforming templating engine and we want to use it. so we use [app.set()](http://expressjs.com/en/5x/api.html#app.set). - set() can be used for many applications including sharing data across an application.
 But we are going to use the built in views-engine property to tell express where to find our dynamic template views.*

 +   After we define our app = express, add: `app.set('view engine', 'pug');`

 **NOTE** *You <ins>***CANNOT***</ins> enter just anything in the 2nd arg, it must be pug.
 Pug is shipped with auto express support and registers itself as pug.*

 +   You can also specify a path for the location of the views.
-We dont really need to here as the default location for views is /views - which is where they are.
+We don't really need to here as the default location for views is /views - which is where they are.
 But this is how you would do it: `app.set('views', 'views');

 #### Tell our route about PUG
 + Instead of sending a result with the path tou our html, we can just use the res.render() method.
 This will use the default templating engine, which we have set as pug in app.js above.
 We do not need to specify a path, because we have already specified that in app.js also (even though they are in the default location anyway).